- Presentations from the conference are linked to the session on this page.

 “[One of my] My top take aways which will be bearing fruit in my own institution will be – Going with a student and seeing the conference through his eyes – he loved the conference artist idea and I spoke to the artist about skills needed for this role at the conference with the plan to recruit some art students to perform this role at a conference in our University.”
 (Jasper Shotts – University of Lincoln)

-The University of Winchester is proud to be hosting the 7th annual Change Agents’ Network (CAN) Conference, which is being supported by Jisc.
-We are delighted to be taking the batten from the University of Exeter who hosted the successful 2017 CAN Conference.
+The University of Winchester hosted the 7th annual Change Agents’ Network (CAN) Conference, supported by Jisc.
+We were delighted to be taking the batten from the University of Exeter who hosted the successful 2017 CAN Conference.

 The University of Winchester has excelled in student engagement practices since c.2012, championing student involvement at all levels of the university to enhance the student experience.
 Student engagement is a key priority in for the institution, which ensures innovation in the educational experience through a range of student engagement initiatives.
 One such initiative is the Student Fellow Scheme, which sees 60 students working in partnership with members of staff from across the institution to work on educationally developmental and student experience enhancing projects.
 The University of Winchester is excited to be hosting the CAN Conference once again, after a successful experience hosting in 2014.
 We look forward to welcoming our delegates to this historic university and beautiful city.